fragargon/ScoreKeeper/README.md

 ____________

 Android Basics: User Input
-Harness the power of Java to build a coffee-ordering app, use variables to add interactivity to your app, and learn the basics of object-oriented programming.
+Harness the power of Java to build a ScoreKeeper app, use variables to add interactivity to your app, and learn the basics of object-oriented programming.
 ____________

 #### Project Description